-The parent company was issued a final adjusted Zakat with a total zakat difference of 495.4 thousand Saudi riyals.
-The full differences were objected and 25% of the zakat of the objected items amounting to 123.8 thousand Saudi riyals were paid, and a decision was issued to partially accept the objection in the amount of 23.4 thousand Saudi riyals, where the amount of the objection became 472 thousand Saudi riyals, and the objection was escalated to the general secretariat of the tax committees, and the litigation stages are being completed.
+The parent company received a final adjusted Zakat with a total difference of 495.4 thousand Saudi riyals.
+The full differences were objected and 25% of the objected items amounting to 123.8 thousand Saudi riyals were paid, and a decision was issued to partially accept the objection in the amount of 23.4 thousand Saudi riyals, where the amount of the objection became 472 thousand Saudi riyals, the objection was escalated to the general secretariat of the tax committees, and the litigation stages are being in progress.

-18.ZAKAT AND INCOME TAX (Continued)
+18. ZAKAT AND INCOME TAX (Continued)